sbrunk/jena-android/README.md

 The solution is to relocate all elements from conflicting namespaces to a different package and change all code referencing those elements accordingly.
 Fortunately, there are tools for doing that automatically.
 We use the [Maven Shade](https://Maven.apache.org/plugins/Maven-shade-plugin/) plugin for that, specifically the [relocation feature](https://Maven.apache.org/plugins/Maven-shade-plugin/examples/class-relocation.html).

+External dependencies that rely on things from conflicting namespaces are shaded into modified jars (xerces and httpclient at the moment).
+The modules that depend on them are rewritten so they depend on the modified version while the dependencies on the original libraries are removed.
+Internal dependencies of the Jena modules are overwritten as well, so jena-android-arq (containing the shaded jena-arq) depends on jena-android-core instead of jena-core directly.
+All other dependencies are **not** included but are kept as dependency in the modified pom file.

 ## Usage

 Create modified Jena packages: